monpeco/eCARS1x-Electric-Cars-Introduction/module4-Introduction-to-Policy-for-EVs/policy.md

 The learning objectives for the third lecture are the following:

-Understanding the evolution of electricity and transport infrastructures through the concept of complex adaptive systems Recognizing infrastructure systems as socio-technical systems which can adapt through the decisions and actions of its social actors
+* Understanding the evolution of electricity and transport infrastructures through the concept of complex adaptive systems
+* Recognizing infrastructure systems as socio-technical systems which can adapt through the decisions and actions of its social actors
-Understanding the traditional role played by governments in the transport and electricity sectors and how the government’s role has evolved over time
+* Understanding the traditional role played by governments in the transport and electricity sectors and how the government’s role has evolved over time
-Understanding the role of institutions in interaction between social and technical dimension of infrastructure systems Describing the characteristics of Complex Adaptive Socio-Technical Systems Understanding the consequences of EVs on the electricity infrastructure system
+* Understanding the role of institutions in interaction between social and technical dimension of infrastructure systems
+* Describing the characteristics of Complex Adaptive Socio-Technical Systems
+* Understanding the consequences of EVs on the electricity infrastructure system

 ---

-####
+#### 4. Introduction to Policy for EVs   4.4 The Social Dimensions of EVs   Lecture 4: The Social Dimensions of EVs

+What are the social challenges posed by a world full of EVs ?
+Why should governments be careful while designing incentive schemes ?
+Find out the answers to these interesting questions in this lecture on the social dimensions of EV policy by Margot.

+The learning goals for this fourth lecture are:

+* Recognizing the important role played by public values while designing schemes for provision of essential services
+* Defining the meaning of mobility
+* Differentiating between social challenges to mobility services in urban and rural areas
+* Recognizing the importance of autonomous EVs as a mobility solution
+* Describing the challenge posed by cyber-security in a world with EVs
+* Describing the challenge posed by data privacy in a world with EVs
+* Recognizing the social challenges to be kept in mind while designing stimulation schemes
+* Understanding what factors influence the users choice to buy an electric vehicle

+---